 What Pencils Do You Need to Draw Realistic Shadows?

-In most instances, it makes more sense to use a softer grade of pencil to draw realistic shadow.
+In most instances, it makes more sense to use a softer grade of pencil to draw realistic shadows.
 It’s not easy to recommend a grade because every company grades their pencils differently.
 It all depends on your choice of brands.

-I like to use an HB Derwent Graphic pencil to draw realistic shadows, at the start of the drawing.
+I like to use an HB Derwent Graphic pencil (affiliate) to draw realistic shadows, at the start of the drawing.
 I find that an ‘HB’ in Derwent is pretty soft.
 I get a very satisfying dark on finely grained cartridge paper.

 Both pencils are great for the preliminary stages of the drawing.
-I use them to map out my composition and indicate the stronger shadows.
+I use them to map out my composition and indicate stronger shadows.
 I’ll refine the shading as I progress.

 As I start building the tone I will decide which pencils to use as I go along.
 If the tones aren’t strong enough I might use a softer grade.
 I rarely go darker than ‘3B’ in either brand because I hate that graphite shine you get with softer pencils.